Wrestling was far from the only sport Paul Orndorff dominated during his career.

 The pair became thick as thieves, which isn’t surprising when you consider Smith’s athletic background, which, with the benefit of hindsight, mirrors much of how Orndorff’s athletic and professional career played out.

 Bitten by the bug, Smith began entering bodybuilding competitions.
-He was wildly successful and earned more than 30 regional titles, as well as the Junior Mr. America championship.
-During his early 20s, the powerful 5-8, 220-pounder became a professional wrestler and carved out a 20+-year career that began in the 1940s at the auditorium on the campus of the University of Tampa – the same school where Orndorff would eventually play college football.
+He was wildly successful and earned more than 30 regional titles and the Junior Mr. America championship.
+During his early 20s, the powerful 5-8, 220-pounder became a professional wrestler and carved out a 20-plus-year career that began in the 1940s at the University of Tampa – the same school where Orndorff would eventually play college football.
 Known as "Georgia Boy," Smith mostly wrestled for Cowboy Luttrell’s Championship Wrestling from Florida, frequently appearing on cards with Eddie Graham, Dory Funk, and Haystacks Calhoun.
 Smith worked his way up the card and eventually main-evented many events in Florida, including a Nov.
 1958 show that featured him in a title match against NWA Worlds Heavyweight Champion Dick Hutton.

 Tampa was a regular stop in the Florida territory, and Smith fell in love with the area.
 So, when he decided to open his own health club in 1958, Smith chose the sunny, tropical coastal city as its home.
 Not long after the gym opened, Smith added another bodybuilding championship to his resume by winning the Mr. Florida title.
 At age 38, he was the oldest contestant ever to earn that distinction.